-Setting Up JNDI Environment Properties for the InitialContext
+4.2 Setting Up JNDI Environment Properties for the Initial Context

-The first task that must be performed by any Java client application is to create environment properties.
+The first task that a Java client application must perform is to create environment properties.
 The InitialContext factory uses various properties to customize the InitialContext for a specific environment.
-You set these properties either by using a hashtable or the set() method of a WebLogic Environment object.
-These properties, which are specified name-to-value pairs, determine how the WLInitialContextFactory creates the Context.
+You set these properties either by using a hash table or the set() method of a WebLogic environment object.
+These properties, which are specified name-to-value pairs, determine how the WLInitialContextFactory creates the context.